codyjamesbrooks/aj-therapy/src/_specialties/healthcare-workers.md

     <div class="inner">
       <section>
         <h3>Healthcare workers</h3>
         <p>Healthcare workers dedicate their lives to caring for others, and that can take a toll on their own wellbeing.
-Residency comes with particular challenges – an overwhelming workload, loss of control over your schedule, moral distress, and the struggle to maintain personal interests and relationships outside of work<p>
+Residency comes with particular challenges – an overwhelming workload, loss of control over your schedule, moral distress, and the struggle to maintain personal interests and relationships outside of work</p>
         <p>I have been specializing in therapy with healthcare professionals, with a particular focus on medical trainees, since 2019.
 Through this work I developed a deep understanding of the unique emotional and logistical challenges that come with these demanding careers.</p>
         <p>My approach is compassionate, practical, and tailored to the realities of working in medicine.
 Therapy can be a space where you process difficult experiences, reconnect with your values, and build strategies to navigate stress in a sustainable way.</p>
         <p>To help make therapy more accessible, I offer a 15% discounted rate to medical students, residents and fellows.</p>